googleapis/gapic-generator-python/docs/api-configuration.rst

 about the client library itself: what should it be called, what is its proper namespace, and so on.

-This is rolled up into a strcuture spelled ``Metadata``, and the annotation is defined in `google/api/metadata.proto`_.
+This is rolled up into a structure called ``Metadata``, and the annotation is defined in `google/api/metadata.proto`_.

 The option may be defined as a full structure at the top level of the proto